saxulum-legacy/saxulum-http-client-adapter-zend/README.md

 ));
 ```

-You can inject your own zend browser instance while creating the http client instance.
+You can inject your own zend client instance while creating the http client instance.

 ``` {.php}
 use Zend\Http\Client;